lkankowski/php-portfolio-notification-service/README.md

 ## TO IMPROVE
 * [ ] more abstraction over recipient data currently stored directly in `NotificationFormData`
-  * [ ] require that every provider implement common interface and use `!tagged_iterator` when building recipient form
-* [ ] introduce user account with persisted data
-  * [ ] move recipient configuration into account
-  * [x] require login for sending notification
-  * [ ] move services configuration into user account (enable/disable and priorities)
 * [ ] use SMTP instead of direct integration and use MailHog/MailCatcher for development
 * [ ] functional test with Codeception?
 * [ ] use Make for task automation (run tests and static analysis)